Monster on the Campus: Reception

-Monster on the Campus had a wide international release.
-Its U.S. premiere was in Bismarck, North Dakota on 17 December 1958, followed by Finland on 1 May 1959, West Germany on 22 January 1960, France on 27 January 1960, and Mexico on 3 March 1960.
-The film was also released in the UK, Belgium, Greece, Italy, the Soviet Union, Argentina, and Brazil.
+Universal Pictures planned to show two films on Halloween across the United States in 1958: Monster on the Campus and Blood of the Vampire.
+Earlier screenings occurred across the United States on October 15, 1958, such as Riverside, California and in Hoopeston Illinois.

 In the UK, it was given an "X" certificate by the British Board of Film Censors (BBFC), which meant at the time that the film could not be exhibited to people under age 16.
 In 2016, BBFC reclassified the DVD of Monster on the Campus.
 It now has a PG rating.

 According to Warren, there were few reviews of Monster on the Campus when it first came out because it was the "bottom half of a double-bill with the more colorful Blood of the Vampire".
 He quotes a few contemporary reviews.
 It was called "'a pretty fair shocker'" in Daily Variety.
 Jack Moffitt, in The Hollywood Reporter, said the film emphasized the "'human rather than the monstrous side of this modern 'Dr. Jekyll' story".
 The Monthly Film Reporter, however, called it "'depressing,'" even though it had been "'tailored for the horror market.'"

 BoxOffice magazine in its issue of 19 January 1959 showed positive reviews from most of the publications listed in its "Review Digest".
 BoxOffice, Film Daily, and The Hollywood Reporter all rated it as "very good"; Harrison's Report and Variety rated it "good"; Parents' Magazine gave it a "fair" rating; and the New York Daily News had not reviewed the film.

 The reviewing division of the Catholic News Service evaluated Monster on the Campus in 1958 for its "artistic merit and moral suitability".
 This resulted in The United States Conference of Catholic Bishops (USCCB) giving the film a rating of "A-III," which meant it was suitable for adults, although USCCB cautioned that it contained "stylized violence with some intense menace".

 Many of the more recent reviews have centered on the monster/caveman/ape-man makeup.
 Warren writes, "The mask is unconvincing, with tiny shell-like teeth and a built-in scowl; it resembles similar Universal-International over-the-head masks of the period, as seen in Abbott and Costello Meet Dr. Jekyll and Mr. Hyde, Tarantula and other outings".
 Bryan Senn notes that keeping the monster off-camera until near the end of the film is a good idea, as it adds a "bit of build-up and mystery", but doing so "only makes the rubbery mask and hirsute padded shoulders (making him look like a simian linebacker) that much more disappointing when finally revealed".